-Not much boating to report, because we haven’t moved since arriving at Basin Harbor.
+Not much boating to report, because Misty Pearl hasn’t moved since we arrived at Basin Harbor.
 Off to Maine to pull Mallory off the trail for a couple of days.
 That meant driving through Vermont, New Hampshire, and Maine.
 Lots of beautiful scenery.

 Between getting Oscar to the vet in Portland for a scratched eye, getting deep into the woods to get Mallory, and then a tad of sightseeing, we drove roughly a thousand miles of narrow backroads.
-Because these states don’t believe in freeways.
+These states don’t believe in freeways.

 The towns may all look about the same, but at least they’re quaint and charming.
 And sometimes quirky.
 For example, in one of them we found the National Headquarters for the American Society of Dowsers.

 Dowsers?
 Didn’t they burn all the dowsers at the stake some 250 years ago?
 Isn’t fraud a crime?
-We would’ve ducked in, but one of us is both fascinated and terrified by people who believe in ghosts, people who join cults, and dowsers, and was afraid of what might happen inside.
+We would’ve ducked in to argue about paranormal gibberish but one of us is both fascinated and terrified by people who believe in ghosts, people who join cults, and dowsers, and was afraid of what might happen inside.
 Dana wasn’t much interested anyway.

 The other noteworthy thing we saw was the site outside of Gorham, New Hampshire, where a week earlier a heroin junkie wiped out seven motorcyclists who were affiliated with a Marine Corps club.
 Essentially the road was blocked by mourners and flags.
 We didn’t take a picture.
 Lots of finger pointing up here in New England, but the upshot is that the death penalty is too good for the scumbag responsible for it all.